-Communication is an essential part of our daily lives, and it can be a challenge for individuals who have speech or hearing difficulties.
+Communication is an essential part of our daily lives, and it can be a challenge for individuals with speech or hearing difficulties.
 BHSM is an excellent opportunity to spread awareness and bust some common myths about speech therapy.
+Here are some common myths about speech therapy, debunked:

 Myth #1: Speech Therapy is Only for Children

-Speech therapy can benefit people of all ages, from infants to older adults.
-Adults can benefit from speech therapy to improve communication skills, and cognitive function.
-Speech impairment can also affect adults as a consequence of other medical conditions.
+Speech therapy benefits people of all ages, from infants to older adults.
+Speech therapy can improve communication skills, and cognitive function.
+Speech impairment can also affect adults due to other medical conditions.

 Myth #2: Speech Therapy is Only for Those with Speech Disorders

 Speech therapy is not limited to treating speech disorders.
 It can also help individuals with language disorders, swallowing disorders, and cognitive-communication disorders.
-These disorders can arise due to various reasons, such as stroke, traumatic brain injury, or dementia.
+These disorders can arise for various reasons, such as stroke, traumatic brain injury, or dementia.

 Myth #3: Speech Therapy is a Quick Fix